20 Best Things To Do on Dauphin Island

 Island camping is such a fun adventure if you have an RV or small camper.
 Dauphin Island Campground is the perfect place to stay if you’re looking to camp on the island.

-From the campground, visitors can walk to the East End Beach, Fort Gains, the Estuarium at the Sea Lab, along with the many trails and boardwalks through the Audubon Bird Sanctuary.
+From the campground, visitors can walk to the East End Beach, Fort Gains, and the Estuarium at the Sea Lab, along with the many trails and boardwalks through the Audubon Bird Sanctuary.

 The campground is steps from the Gulf and beaches!

 Think our Aliner Camper is cool?
 Read more about it here!

 17. Watch a Sunset